ShuiRuTian/SwissTable/readme.md

 ### difference

+#### Find
+Find bucket to insert and find bucket with specific key is differnt.

 #### grow when Insert
 > When calling "constructor", both implementations choose to not allocate memory unless it is necessary C#: